 Students that have a 5 - day suspension for fighting, drugs, alcohol, or behaviour resulting in multiple suspensions, will NOT be permitted to attend the SEMI WINTER FORMAL and/or SPRING FLING.
-This could also result in students not being allowed to participate in other school sanctioned events and extra-curricular activities.
+This could also result in students not being allowed to participate in other school sanctioned events.

-According to Anglophone South District policy, the principal is required to report to the RCMP any act which could result in criminal charges being laid.
+According to Anglophone South School District policy, the principal is required to report to the RCMP any act which could result in criminal charges being laid.
 This includes fighting, theft, sexual offenses, possession of illegal drugs, or any incident involving fire.
-Fighting and the possession and/or use of alcohol or illegal drugs on school property or at any school event is viewed very seriously - this will automatically result in a 5-day suspension from school.
+Fighting and the possession and/or use of alcohol or illegal drugs on school property or at any school event is viewed very seriously - this will automatically result in a 5-day suspension from school and charges being laid by the police.
 This type of activity will not be tolerated at Hampton High School.